NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ## 🚀 Overview
 This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes/cleans and stores the data in a PostgreSQL database.
 It then performs Financial analysis based on stock attributions (Value,Future,Past,Dividend,Health) and outputs a stock ranking list based on the attributions.
+A Sharpe Ratio optimisation will be applied in the final 'Winners' to derive optimal weights.
-Final results are being visualised in Power BI.
+Final results are being visualised in Power BI **Holdings Report , Sector Exposure**

 The project is built using:
 - **Python**